OpenEvalProject/evals/manuscripts/elife-03674/v2/manuscript.md

 ## Abstract

-10.7554/eLife.03674.001 The mammalian circadian clock is driven by a transcriptional–translational feedback loop, which produces robust 24-hr rhythms.
+The mammalian circadian clock is driven by a transcriptional–translational feedback loop, which produces robust 24-hr rhythms.
 Proper oscillation of the clock depends on the complex formation and periodic turnover of the Period and Cryptochrome proteins, which together inhibit their own transcriptional activator complex, CLOCK-BMAL1.
 We determined the crystal structure of the CRY-binding domain (CBD) of PER2 in complex with CRY2 at 2.8 Å resolution.
 PER2-CBD adopts a highly extended conformation, embracing CRY2 with a sinuous binding mode.
 Its N-terminal end tucks into CRY adjacent to a large pocket critical for CLOCK-BMAL1 binding, while its C-terminal half flanks the CRY2 C-terminal helix and sterically hinders the recognition of CRY2 by the FBXL3 ubiquitin ligase.
 Unexpectedly, a strictly conserved intermolecular zinc finger, whose integrity is important for clock rhythmicity, further stabilizes the complex.
 Our structure-guided analyses show that these interspersed CRY-interacting regions represent multiple functional modules of PERs at the CRY-binding interface.
-DOI: http://dx.doi.org/10.7554/eLife.03674.001

 ## Introduction